MoveFM-R: Advancing Mobility Foundation Models via Language-driven Semantic Reasoning: Related Work

 \subsection{LLM-Based Mobility Modeling}

 Recently, researchers have explored the application of large language models (LLMs) to the mobility domain.
-Through specialized codebooks or sequence reprogramming~\citep{gong2024mobility,chen2025enhancing,chib2024lg}, continuous trajectories are aligned with the discrete input space of the LLM.
-On the generative side, researchers have encouraged LLMs to simulate human decision-making processes~\citep{shao2024chain} or act as urban agents to generate trajectories~\citep{wang2024large,ju2025trajllm}.
-Another approach is to enrich the original trajectories with semantic attributes, such as points of interest (POIs) or activities, to improve model performance~\citep{luo2024deciphering,liu2024nextlocllm,lan2024traj}.
+Through specialized codebooks or sequence reprogramming~\cite{gong2024mobility,chib2024lg,chen2025enhancing,wang2025generative}, continuous trajectories are aligned with the discrete input space of the LLM.
+On the generative side, researchers have encouraged LLMs to simulate human decision-making processes~\cite{shao2024chain,wang2024simulating} or act as urban agents to generate trajectories~\cite{wang2024large,ju2025trajllm}.
+Another approach is to enrich the original trajectories with semantic attributes, such as points of interest (POIs) or activities, to improve model performance~\cite{luo2024deciphering,liu2024nextlocllm,lan2024traj}.
 While these studies successfully incorporate semantic knowledge into mobility modeling, they must reduce continuous trajectories to discrete sequences of symbols in order to make spatiotemporal data digestible to LLMs.
 This process typically sacrifices geometric accuracy and can produce trajectories that are semantically plausible but geographically incoherent or physically unfeasible.
-Our research project, MoveFM-R, directly addresses this fundamental challenge by tightly integrating the semantic reasoning capabilities of LLMs with the statistical fidelity of a dedicated mobility encoder, aiming to achieve the best of both worlds.
+We propose MoveFM-R to address this fundamental challenge.
+By synthesizing the semantic reasoning capabilities of LLMs with the statistical fidelity of a dedicated mobility encoder, our framework enables more comprehensive and physically constrained mobility modeling.